Loathe (band)

-Loathe (sometimes stylized as LOATHE) are an English nu metalcore band from Liverpool.
+Loathe are an English heavy metal band from Liverpool.
 The band's music makes use of elements of metalcore and nu metal, while also incorporating more experimental aspects from genres like shoegaze, progressive metal and industrial music.
-Formed in 2014, the group consists of lead vocalist Kadeem France, guitarist and second vocalist Erik Bickerstaffe, drummer Sean Radcliffe and bassist Feisal El-Khazragi.
+Formed in 2011 under the name Our Imbalance, the group consists of lead vocalist Kadeem France, guitarist and second vocalist Erik Bickerstaffe, drummer Sean Radcliffe and bassist Feisal El-Khazragi.

-They are signed to SharpTone Records and have released two EPs and three studio albums.
+Signed to SharpTone Records, they have released three EPs and four studio albums.
 Prepare Consume Proceed was released in 2015 and was re-issued in 2016 through SharpTone Records as the label's first release.
-They released their debut studio album, The Cold Sun, in 2017, then a split EP recorded with label-mate Holding Absence titled This Is as One in 2018.
+They released their debut studio album, The Cold Sun, in 2017, followed by a split EP recorded with label-mates Holding Absence titled This Is as One in 2018.
 Loathe released their second studio album I Let It In and It Took Everything on 7 February 2020.
 Their third studio album the Things They Believe was released on 7 February 2021 as an extension of their previous album, and was made up entirely of ambient tracks.
+They released their fourth album A Stranger to You on 17 July 2026.

 Loathe have been nominated for Heavy Music Awards best UK breakthrough band and Metal Hammer Golden Gods Awards best new band in 2018.
 In a 2020 poll by Revolver magazine, they were voted the third most likely contemporary band to break through into the mainstream.